All State Tax Guides

 S-Corp Election in Missouri

 For Missouri business owners with net income above $50,000, electing S-Corp status can save $5,000 to $20,000+ annually in self-employment taxes.
 As an S-Corp, you pay yourself a "reasonable salary" and take the remaining profits as distributions, which are not subject to the 15.3% self-employment tax.
+Keep in mind that Missouri's 2% - 4.8% income tax still applies to both your salary and your distributions, so the S-Corp election saves you federal self-employment tax while your state planning shifts to deductions, retirement contributions.

 Retirement Plan Strategies for Missouri

 Retirement plan contributions are the single most powerful tax deduction available to Missouri business owners.
-A Solo 401(k) allows contributions up to $69,000 in 2026 ($76,500 if you're 50+), generating tax savings of $17,000 to $24,000 at a 25-32% effective tax rate, plus additional Missouri state tax savings.
+A Solo 401(k) allows contributions up to $69,000 in 2026 ($76,500 if you're 50+), generating tax savings of $17,000 to $24,000 at a 25-32% effective tax rate.
+For Missouri owners, those contributions cut both your federal bill and your 2% - 4.8% state income tax, stacking the savings.

 SALT Deduction Impact in Missouri